Eviction Notices: By Type (5)

 - Non-Payment Petition Program – NY State / NYC

-A hearing date will be set between 10 and 17 days from the date the papers are served on the tenant.
+The landlord will then schedule a hearing date that falls between 10 to 17 days from the date they plan on serving the papers on the tenant.

 Step 4 – Serve the Tenant